pdvyas26/myyogaflex/README.md

 ### User Profile

-Yoga 4 U is designed for individuals seeking a structured and flexible yoga practice.
+MY YOGA FLEX is designed for individuals seeking a structured and flexible yoga practice.
 It caters to users of varying skill levels and offers features like goal setting and progress tracking to keep users motivated.
 The app is especially beneficial for those who prefer a self-paced, home-based yoga practice.

 ### Features